A generalization gap estimation for overparameterized models via the Langevin functional variance: Theoretical results for the functional variance

 \subsection{Asymptotic unbiasedness of the functional variance}

 Here we present our theoretical findings on the functional variance in the overparameterized regime.
-The following theorem shows that the functional variance $\FV(\alpha)$ is an asymptotically unbiased estimator of the Gibbs generalization gap $\Delta(\alpha)$, for the overparameterized linear regression with Gaussian covariates.
-The proof is given in Section~\ref{sec:mainproof}.
+The following theorem shows that the functional variance $\FV(\alpha ; \wrtX)$ is an asymptotically unbiased estimator of the Gibbs generalization gap $\Delta(\alpha ; \wrtX)$ for the overparameterized linear regression with Gaussian covariates.
+Its proof is given in Supplement~\ref{sec:mainproof}.